AgnijDave/timeSeriesAnalysis/README.md

 Reason for using this distance metric-
 1) Euclidean distance assumption - no correlation amongst variables.
-2) Mahalanobis uses the covariance matrix in calculation in order to forgeo this assumption.
+2) Mahalanobis uses the covariance matrix in calculation in order to forgo this assumption.

 5 Sensors Data over a period of 1 year 2016